Your guide to residential aged care villages

 Fees and charges

-The basic daily fee: 85% of the single person age pension, presently $808.30 a fortnight.
+The basic daily fee: Set the Government, the basic daily care fee is 85% of the single person age pension.
 This applies even if you are a couple.
 Special concessions apply to some veterans.

 An accommodation payment: for your accommodation in the home.
 This may be partly met by the Australian Government, again depending on your financial situation.

-To find out more call My Aged Care at 1800 200 422 to estimate the fees and charges you will have to pay towards your residential aged care.
+To find out more about Residential Aged Care Fees and Charges call My Aged Care on 1800 200 422 to estimate the fees and charges you will have to pay towards your residential aged care.

 Frequently asked questions